-A recently passed bill in Alabama has amended the surety bond amount for motor vehicle dealers in the state.
-Beginning October 1, 2020, auto dealers will need to post an auto dealer bond in an amount of $50,000 in order to obtain or renew their license.
+Beginning October 1, 2020, all auto dealers in Alabama will need to post an auto dealer bond in an amount of $50,000 in order to obtain or renew their license.
+Prior to this, the amount of the required bond was $25,000.
+This change was introduced with Alabama House Bill 393 in mid-2019.

 The bill also makes several other amendments to the licensing requirements for auto dealers, such as the number of penalties, the duration of licenses, fees to be paid, and more.